What is CAATE?

 CAATE certified proficient programs must award a professional degree in Athletic Training.

-Program Director ought to be a full-time workforce and must have full staff status, specialists, and obligations.
+The program Director ought to be a full-time workforce and must have full staff status, specialists, and obligations.

 The faculty resources ought to be delegated and be learned of the course content, have aptitudes, and capacities.